 PROGRAMS

-• Infant Program for 6 weeks to 15 months.
-During the first fifteen months of life our program supports infants in the natural drive toward independence including: control of movement, feeding, socialization and language development.
-Care and learning are individualized and care is taken to maintain an appropriate level of stimulation.
+- Infant Program: for six weeks to 15 months.
+During the first fifteen months of life, our program supports infants in their natural drive toward independence including: control of movement, feeding, socialization and language development.

-• Toddler Program, for 15 months old to 3 years old.
+- Toddler Program: for 15 months to two years and nine months.
 The first three years of life are a time of rapid development.
 The Montessori toddler community fosters curiosity, social interaction, independence, language development, as well as fine motor and gross motor development.

-• Primary Program, for 2 years nine months old to 6 years old.
+- Primary Program: for two years nine months to six years.
 From ages three to six children have the extraordinary ability to absorb knowledge from their environment.
 In a Montessori primary classroom, children develop socially and intellectually while engaging in their purposeful work.

-• Elementary Program, for 6 to 9 years old.
-The Montessori elementary curriculum is called Cosmic education.
-It tells the story of the interconnectedness of all things.
-It provides students with a framework to understand and explore the universe and their place within it.
-The contents of the curriculum will also help students develop a global perspective and vision.
+- Elementary Program: for six years to 12 years.
+The Montessori elementary curriculum is called Cosmic education, begins with the story of the interconnectedness of all things.
+It provides students with a framework to understand and explore the universe and their place within it. fostering a global perspective and vision.

 Infant Program

-Younger children are placed on movement mats, by mirrors and mobiles.
-The mats allow children the freedom to move all parts of their body.
-By looking at themselves in the mirror, they begin to understand who they are and develop a sense of their own body scheme.
-A mobile not only teaches children about their world, but also builds self confidence, self esteem and curiosity.
-Once they realize their ability to touch or kick the mobile, they realize they have the power to change their environment.
-A teacher is always present in areas where younger children “work,” and children in this area are separated from the curious walker by shelving and larger activities.
+Younger infants are placed on movement mats near mirrors and mobiles.
+The mats allow children to freely move all parts of their body.
+By observing themselves in the mirror, they begin to develop a sense of identity and an understanding of their own body.
+The mobiles not only introduce them to the world around them, but also build self-confidence and curiosity.
+As they touch or kick the mobiles, they realize their ability to impact their environment.
+Teachers are always present in this areas, ensuring safety while offering freedom for exploration.
 Mobile children are free to move around the environment and choose activities.

 Toddler Program

-Our Montessori Toddler Community is for children age 15 months to 3 years old.
-Toddlers can come to the school 4 or 5 days a week, either half day from 8:30am to 12pm or full day from 8:30am to 3pm.
-We offer after school care for toddlers from 3pm to 5:30pm.
+Our Montessori Toddler Community is designed for children aged 15 months to two years and nine months.
+Toddlers can attend school five days a week, with options for either half-day sessions (from 8:30am to 12:00pm) or full-day sessions (from 8:30am to 3:00pm).
+We also offer after-school care for toddlers from 3:00pm to 5:30pm.

 A Typical Day